glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/sources_and_further_reading.md

 # Sources and Further Reading

 This page brings the appendix references together in one place.
-Each factual appendix page also carries a shorter source block beside the claims it supports.
+Each factual appendix page also ends with a shorter list of the sources used there.
 Links were checked in August 2026; medical guidance and statistics will continue to change.

 ## Tumour Classification, Biology and Treatment